TriKro/rsb-content/part5-generative_product_research/concierge-test.md

 # Concierge Test

 ## In Brief
 Concierge is a technique to test the solution of a customer problem by manually performing tasks as a service.
-Typically it is inefficient in terms of cost effectiveness, but can provide detailed information about how a solution can be created and what minimum viable feature set should be included in an automated and optimized product.
+It is typically not very cost effective but can provide detailed information about how a solution can be created and what minimum viable feature set should be included in an automated and optimized product.

 ## Helps Answer
 - Does the solution solve a real customer problem?